AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 #### PI to OCS

 The PI to OCS collection method transfers PI time series data from a local PI Server to OCS.
+The PI to OCS Agent is installed and configured directly on a designated device.

+**Note**: OSIsoft recommends installing the PI to OCS Agent and PI Server on seperate devices to avoid the two systems competing for resources.

-The PI to OCS Agent is installed and configured directly on your on-premises PI Server.
-PI to OCS creates pre-defined types and streams that are mapped from PI Data Archive data shapes.
+The PI to OCS Agent creates types and streams in OCS based on the PI Tags mapped from PI Data Archive.

 #### Custom OMF applications